CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ### Level 0: Novice

-Requires an investment of 1 skill point to unlock.

 Representing an inexperienced level of skill.

 ### Level 1: Apprentice

-Requires an investment of 2 skill point to unlock.

 Represting a level of skill where the basics have been learned.

 ### Level 2: Adept

-Requires an investment of 3 skill point to unlock.

 Skill level where the basics have been fully understood and the more advanced concepts are being learned.

 ### Level 3: Expert

-Requires an investment of 4 skill point to unlock.

 Skill level where advanced concepts have been fuly understood and master level concepts are beginning to be introduced.

 ### Level 4: Master

-Requires an investment of 5 skill point to unlock.

 Skill level where a master level of proficency has been achived.